-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
+Oregon Health Plan (Medicaid) is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.

-In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+In addition, there are programs offered through Oregon Health Plan (Medicaid) that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
 These "Medicare Savings Programs" help people with limited income and resources save money each year:

 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums.
+(Some people with QMB are also eligible for full Oregon Health Plan (Medicaid) benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
+(Some people with SLMB are also eligible for full Oregon Health Plan (Medicaid) benefits (SLMB+).)